xmaildottor-spec/URMCNet-An-Uncertainty-Region-Modeling-and-Calibration-Network-for-Power-Line-Inspection/README.md

 ## 📚 Corrigendum
 Owing to an inadvertent mistake in the submission process, an intermediate draft of the figure was uploaded during peer review.
 We therefore present the corrected version below.
 ![Network Architecture](https://github.com/xmaildottor-spec/An-Uncertainty-Region-Modeling-and-Calibration-Network/blob/main/IMG.png)
-* Note: This is the corrected versions replacing previous versions.*

-*Note: We compare our method with PL-UNeXt [1], Plgan [2], and other approaches [3][4], reporting Average Recall, Average Precision, and Macro-IoU.
+* Note: We compare our method with PL-UNeXt [1], Plgan [2], and other approaches [3][4]..., reporting Average Recall, Average Precision, and Macro-IoU.
 Furthermore, following the comparison methodology of Plgan [2], we allow for a small pixel offset (tolerance) during the testing phase.*

 ## 🙏 Acknowledgement